KaOSx/kaosx.github.io/_docs/kernels.md

 initrd /initramfs-linux-next.img
 ```

-Save as **KaOS-next.conf**, and you will have the choice to boot from linux-next in the systemd-boot menu.
+Save as **KaOS-next.conf** (or add the <year>.<month> part to it too), and you will have the choice to boot from linux-next in the systemd-boot menu.
 To make it default, edit:

 ```
 kdesu kate /boot/loader/loader.conf
 ```

 change KaOS to KaOS-next.
+Or highlight the linux-next entry in the bootloader menu and type `d` to make it default.